lfknudsen/conv/README.md

 # conv
 CLI utility for simple and intuitive currency conversion, connecting to an online exchange server for up-to-date information.
+Works on UNIX.
 Written in C.

 ## Requirements
 Uses `libcurl` to connect to the internet.
 You probably have it already.
 If not, look for lcurl or similar in your favourite package manager.